 - Quantity: The number of products in the order.

 - Weight: Weight of the product (to enable customs authorities to validate the contents of the shipment, and for determining shipping methods).

 - Value: The price that you're charging for the product.

 - HS code: If you want to ship the product internationally, then enter the harmonized system (HS) tariff code.
 These codes allow customs authorities to determine the correct tariff to apply to the products.
 You can find the HS code for your product by searching using a keyword in the HS code field of the product details page.
-Don't know which HS code to use?
-Use our HS code finder.
+For more details about HS codes, read our article about How to ship internationally with Sendcloud.

 - Country of origin: The country where the product was manufactured or assembled.
 If the product consists of materials from different countries or regions, then the country or region where it takes its essential form is the country or region of origin.
 Different countries or regions and international treaties have different rules of origin.